Clotilde Reiss released on bail after being detained on spying charges.

-“He has called for forgiveness and he has said that he is going to resign from the participation front,” Ronaghi said.
+“He has called for forgiveness and he has said that he is going to resign from the participation front,” Ronaghi reported.

 “People outside the prison are saying these confessions don’t mean anything, that they happened under pressure.
 So it’s really difficult to judge from the content of whatever the confessions are.”

-Iran began the hearings earlier this month for more than 100 people on trial on charges ranging from rioting to spying and seeking to topple Iran’s rulers.
+Iran began the hearings earlier this month, putting more than 100 people on trial on charges ranging from rioting to spying and seeking to topple Iran’s rulers.